-Chocolate cupcakes are a staple recipe and while I love my regular recipe, I wanted a basic vegan chocolate cupcake recipe that I could rely on when I need it.
+Chocolate cupcakes are a staple recipe and while I love my ultimate chocolate and coconut cupcakes, I wanted a basic vegan chocolate cupcake recipe that I could rely on when I need it.
 Whether cooking for vegan friends, someone with an egg allergy, or you have used your last egg for breakfast and really want chocolate cupcakes without going to the store, this is the vegan chocolate cupcake recipe you need.

 All of the cupcake recipes I post on my blog are dairy-free, and while I do have one vegan cupcake recipe already, I wanted to get a basic vegan cupcake recipe down.
 You know the kind that you can pretty easily make with ingredients already in the pantry.

 It’s not too much of a transition from dairy-free baking to vegan – it generally just means replacing the egg.
 What we find with these little cakes is the removal of the egg does remove some of the lightness of the batter which you would get with a more traditional recipe, but the result is a rich and decadent chocolate cupcake that doesn’t miss the egg at all.

 Things in this recipe that means it doesn’t need egg; vinegar and extra oil.
 I don’t really understand the baking science behind the vinegar in detail, but it has to do with the reaction with the self-raising flour and baking powder providing that lift, while the oil helps to bind and adds that extra moisture.